ibrahemmdev/Auth-system/README.md

-Here’s an updated `README.md` for your authentication system based on the routes you've provided:

----

 # Authentication System

 This repository contains an authentication system built with **Node.js**, **Express.js**, **JWT**, **Mongoose**, **bcrypt**, and **Two-Factor Authentication (2FA)**.
 It includes user registration, email verification, login, and 2FA for added security.